KurayiChawatama/ChemNose-An-Automated-Gas-Detection-and-Statistical-Analysis-Platform/README.md

-# ChemNose: An Arduino and R-Based Platform for Gas Detection and Chemical Analysis with Automated Data Processing
+# ChemNose:An Automated Gas Detection and Statistical Analysis Platform

 ## Table of Contents
 - [Overview](#overview)